What Are Irregular Verbs?

 Irregular verbs are also known as strong verbs.
 Here are nine that are used more often than the rest.
 These nine irregular verb examples also happen to be among the most commonly used words in the English language.
 They are:

-The following examples show how irregular verbs are used in sentences.
+The following list of examples show how irregular verbs are used in sentences.
 Some sentences contain more than one example.

 - Go get your brother.
 It’s time to eat dinner.